cremedelacremetop/cremedelacreme/README.md

 In addition, when we used the datasets with imputations, we found the same problem as described in Content Rating, Editor choice in Colombia was removed, then it is not possible to concluce that all groups with Editor choice have _Varies with device_ as predominant variable.
 However, for all the groups with the rest of top lists, we can conclude that the predominant version is the same.

+  - Android Version, grouped by top and country, for dataset with LOCF imputation, without Colombia: [Android Version LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_android_version_group_co.html)

-  - Android Version, grouped by top and country, for dataset with LOCF imputation: [Android Version LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_android_version_group.html)
+  - Android Version, grouped by top and country, for dataset with LOCF imputation, without Editors' Choice: [Android Version LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_android_version_group_ec.html)

 - Android Version, grouped by top and country, for dataset with MFO imputation: [Android Version MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_android_version_group.html)